amiraz96/RL-charging-WPT/README.md

 # Deep Reinforcement Learning for Multi-User RF Charging with Non-linear Energy Harvesters

-This repository accompanies the paper published in *IEEE Transactions on Wireless Communications* on reinforcement learning (RL) for multi-user wireless power transfer (WPT) with dynamic metasurface antennas (DMAs).
+This repository accompanies the paper published in *IEEE GLOBECOM 2024* on reinforcement learning (RL) for multi-user charging.
 It provides a self-contained Jupyter notebook that recreates the simulation environment, RL agent, and evaluation workflow described in the publication.
-The notebook focuses on training a Deep Deterministic Policy Gradient (DDPG) agent to jointly tune DMA beamforming weights and transmit power so that multiple low-power devices can replenish their energy buffers while minimizing outages and energy expenditure.【F:RL_charging.ipynb†L1】【F:RL_charging.ipynb†L1】
+The notebook focuses on training a Deep Deterministic Policy Gradient (DDPG) agent to jointly tune DMA beamforming weights and transmit power so that multiple low-power devices can replenish their energy buffers while minimizing outages and energy expenditure.

 ## Repository contents